AndrejG82/digitalocean-kubernetes-sql-cluster/README.md

 ![image6.png](images/image6.png)

-## 4. Connect to database cluster and test it
+## 4. Connecting to database cluster and testing

 Our database cluster is current not accessible outside of our Kubernetes cluster.
 To access it from our local machine we need to use the kubectl port-forward command.
 We can see that database is exposed on port 6446 by printing information about the service: